Piero24/auto_mail/README.md

 Launch the program with python3 mainfunc.py from the terminal.

-Wait for him to finish sending the emails while enjoying a great coffee
+Wait for it to finish sending the emails while enjoying a great coffee